feathersjs-ecosystem/authentication/docs/migrating.md

 `auth.hooks.authenticate([...strategies])`: This hook takes the place of the `verifyToken` and `populateUser` hooks.

-For the JWT strategy, this hook has different behavior from the old hooks: it will return a `401 Unauthorized` error is no JWT is present in the request.
+For the JWT strategy, this hook has different behavior from the old hooks: it will return a `401 Unauthorized` error if no JWT is present in the request.
 Include an anonymous JWT (a JWT with no associated user) to prevent a `401` response.
 Anonymous JWT's can created through by externally calling the `create` endpoint of the authentication service.
 Internally, they can be created through `app.service('authentication').create({})`.

 ### Removed Hooks